Wintersteiger: Business and product expansion 2010s

 In January 2017, further developments of the existing product series and the new Scout ski service machine were presented at ISPO Munich – a ski service station for skis and snowboards that is used in ski service workshops of various sizes.
 In 2019, Wintersteiger took over Serra Maschinenbau GmbH.
 Serra developed machines and saw bands for mobile and stationary sawmills.

 Business transformation 2020s

 At the beginning of 2022, the Group acquired a majority stake in the German machine manufacturer Hema, based in Frickenhausen near Stuttgart.
 In the same year, the decision was made to transform the four business segments into independent companies and combine them into a holding by the end of the year.
-On 1 July 2023, Wintersteiger AG became Wintersteiger Holding AG and the Rieder divisions Sports, Seedmech, Woodtech as well as the production entity became independent legal entities (“GmbH”).
+On 1 July 2023, Wintersteiger AG became Wintersteiger Holding AG and the Ried divisions Sports, Seedmech, Woodtech (now: Solutions) as well as the production entity became independent legal entities (“GmbH”).

 As of 1 January 2025, the former Dry & Protect business unit, specializing in drying technology and indoor air disinfection, was transferred from the Sports division to an independent division and legal entity (Wintersteiger Dry & Protect GmbH).
 At the same time, the majority stake in the US sawmill tool company Union Grove Saw & Knife Inc. based in Union Grove, NC was announced.